WoofyLJ/CISC101-Group71-TravelPlanner/modules/modules_02_plan_builder.md

+Create a short list of candidate activities (e.g., attractions, restaurants, parks).
+Each activity includes type, estimated duration, cost range, and distance.

+Use a simple loop to build days:

 for each day:
-    pick Morning Cafe (near lodging, moderate prices, 2 hours in length)
+    pick Morning activity (near lodging)
-    pick Midday Park (close by, moderate prices, 1.5 hours in length, good weather)
+    pick Midday activity (close by)
-    pick Afternoon Museum (can be farther, moderate prices, 3 hours in length) pick Evening restaurant (closer to lodging then afternoon museum, moderate prices, 2 hours in length)
+    pick Afternoon activity (different theme)
+    pick Evening restaurant or optional event